mubashir-kwanso/lerna-with-docker-compose/README.md

 👉 There are 2 profiles in `docker-compose.yml`: `development` and `production`.

-👉 The `Dockerfile` in the root directory is used for `setup_development` service which is used to install packages in the monorepo before starting any other service during `development`.
+👉 The `Dockerfile.dev` in the root directory has a `development` stage which is used to create `setup-development` service which esnures installation of packages in the monorepo before starting any other service.

-👉 The `Dockerfile` in the `packages/api` and `packages/client` directories are used for building the images for each service.
-These `Dockerfile` use _target_ for building `development` and `production` images.
+👉 The `Dockerfile` in the `packages/api` and `packages/client` directories are used for building `production` images for each service.

 👉 Environment Variables in `development`: